DSchroer/schroer.ca/source/about/index.md

 __[Guide](https://play.google.com/store/apps/details?id=com.ReframeGames.GuideGame&hl=en):__ A serious game focusing on telling a story of mental health through the eyes of a phoenix.
 I developed the lighting system that is heavily used to set the player's mood.

-__[Trip Tracker](https://trips.schroer.ca/):__ A small travel blog service used for a relatives' trip through europe.
+__[Trip Tracker](https://trips.schroer.ca/):__ A small travel blog service used for a relatives' trip through Europe.
 It is a prototype mobile friendly travel CMS.

 ## Education